 Remove and discard leg truss from turkey.
 Pull off and discard any lumps of fat.
-Remove giblets and neck (they're often packed in neck or body cavity) and save for classic gravy.
+Remove giblets and neck (they're often packed in the neck or body cavity) and save for classic gravy.
 Rinse turkey inside and out; pat dry.

 Fill body cavity loosely with rosemary sprigs, garlic, onion, and lemons; if they don't all fit, tuck remaining into neck cavity.
 Fold skin flap under to hold in place.
 In a small bowl, mix olive oil, chopped rosemary, lemon peel, and pepper.
 Rub mixture all over turkey.